etheriau/SamsungHealthForXamarin/README.md

 # SamsungHealthForXamarin
 If you are developing on Xaramin and are trying to get the Samsung Digital Health API working, this library should help.

+*NOTE* This project has been moved to https://bitbucket.org/etheriau/samsunghealthforxamarin

 # Getting Started
 * Download the SDK from http://developer.samsung.com/health and copy the 3 jars into Jars/ .
 * In Xamarin, add these jars to the project.